ianthehenry/sd/README.md

 I prefer to use `sd` as a regular executable, but the function approach is more convenient if you already use a shell plugin manager that knows how to set up `fpath` automatically.

-Note that you cannot invoke "recursive `sd`" (that is, write scripts that themselves invoke `sd`) if you use the function approach.
-This includes all of the helper scripts in `sdefaults/` (explained below).
+Note that you cannot invoke "recursive `sd`" (that is, write scripts that themselves invoke `sd`) if you use the function approach, unless you're writing zsh scripts.
+But you probably shouldn't.

 ## Installation as a regular script